 Learning from home doesn’t have to be boring.
 I am constantly looking to find engaging and fun ways for my girls to learn.
 Bonus points if those activities involve going outside and burning off some energy.
 Sidewalk walk chalk is an inexpensive item that we almost always have on hand.
 So I thought why not use sidewalk chalk to learn.
-Here are 10 ways we learn with sidewalk chalk.
+Here are 10 ways to learn with sidewalk chalk.

 10 ways to learn with sidewalk chalk